The 1+1+2 formalism for Scalar-Tensor gravity: Some properties of the static and spherically symmetric metrics in Scalar Tensor gravity.

+In GR the equations corresponding to (\ref{StSpSymSCTN1}-\ref{StSpSymSCTN3}) lead to the Schwarzschild metric (exterior and interior), but here the solutions will be different.
+Suppose, for the moment, that such solution is known and let us refer to it as $\mathcal S$.
+The reasoning above tells us that if we have staticity and spherical symmetry in an open set $\mathcal V$ the metric of this solution is locally equivalent to part of the maximally extended of the $\mathcal S$ solution in $\mathcal V$.

-Proving the uniqueness of the solution of the system (\ref{StSpSymSCTN1}-\ref{StSpSymSCTN3}) is however more tricky: one has to prove that in the explicit form the L.H.S. of this system is Lifschitz continuous so that the Picard-Lindel\"of theorem is satisfied.
-This implies that the functions $F$ and $V$ need to be Lifschitz continuous and $\mathcal A$ and $\phi$ need to be continuos in the variable associated with the hat derivative.
+Such result suggests a modification of the Birkhoff theorem such as: \begin{quote} {\em Any $C^2$ solution of (\ref{StSpSymSCTN1}-\ref{StSpSymSCTN3}) which is static and spherically symmetric in an open set $\mathcal V$ is locally equivalent to part of the maximally extended solution $\mathcal S$ in $\mathcal V$.} \end{quote} In order to prove the above statement we need only to prove that the solution $\mathcal S$ in unique.
+In order to do that one has to prove that in the explicit form the L.H.S. of (\ref{StSpSymSCTN1}-\ref{StSpSymSCTN3}) system is Lifschitz continuous so that the Picard-Lindel\"of theorem is satisfied.
+This implies that the scalar field $\sigma$, the functions $F$ and $V$ and their derivatives with respect to $\sigma$ need to be Lifschitz continuous.
 In addition, the condition

-needs to be satisfied.
-This last condition is evident only if the (\ref{StSpSymSCTN1}-\ref{StSpSymSCTN3}) is expressed in standard form.
-Note that this condition also implies that $F$ should not have any zeros i.e. that the gravitational interaction cannot change sign. \item {\bf Asymptotic flatness}
+obtained solving (\ref{StSpSymSCTN1}-\ref{StSpSymSCTN3}) for $(\hat{\phi},\phi,\hat{\A},\A)$, needs to be satisfied\footnote{Note that because of the \rf{propGauss} in general $K$ is Lifschitz continuous if $\phi$ has this property.}.
+This condition implies that $F$ should not have any zeros i.e. that the gravitational interaction cannot change sign.
+It is clear however than is $F$ admits zeros the solution can be still unique {\em within} these zeroes.

-The most difficult hypothesis to prove is that of asymptotic flatness.
-The general proof of this properties for a given metric requires very refined theoretical tools like the Penrose's conformal compactification \cite{bi:wald}.
-The covariant approaches offers an interesting alternative, although a somewhat less general, approach to this problem.
-In fact decomposing the Riemann tensor in terms the 1+3 variables one obtains \cite{Covariant}